December 26, 2019

 July 27, 2019

-“one of the executioners who were watching over Him was moved with pity.”
+“one of the executioners who was watching over Him was moved with pity.”

 Such were the conditions under which He was held down that even one of the executioners who were watching over Him was moved with pity.
 Several times this man attempted to induce Him to take some tea which he had managed to introduce into the dungeon under the cover of his garments.
 Bahá’u’lláh, however, would refuse to drink it.